corelight/zeekjs/doc/index.rst

 ZeekJS
 ======

-ZeekJS is an experimental Zeek_ plugin to support Javascript as an alternative scripting language in Zeek.
+ZeekJS is an experimental `Zeek <https://zeek.org>`_ plugin to support JavaScript as an alternative scripting language in Zeek.

 .. code-block:: javascript